The Challenge

 Impact

-This refined strategy aims to empower customers to confidently select the right real estate sign for their needs, ultimately leading to a more efficient and satisfying purchasing journey.
+This strategic shift allowed us to spread the cognitive load of all the choices into more of a decision funnel, rather than being dumped on a single page, and having to figure it all out at once.
+This refined strategy aimed to empower customers to confidently select the right sign mix for their needs, ultimately leading to a more efficient and satisfying purchasing journey.